KunYi/Simple-UEFI-Bootloader/README.md

 **Coming Soon**

-Current status: It works, but there's one annoyance left (see issue #2) before I upload it.
+Current status: It works, and a binary release will happen after a couple final tests.
+I will also add in multi-GPU framebuffer support.
+My goal is to have the first binary release before the end of the week (it's now 1/1/2018).

 A simple bare-metal kernel using this bootloader will be uploaded here:
 https://github.com/KNNSpeed/Simple-Kernel/